A spectral sequence for spaces of maps between operads: A tower of derived mapping spaces

 where $K_i$ is a disjoint union of representable functors. \end{enumerate} \end{defi}

 \begin{exam} Let $\underline{G}$ be a group regarded as a category with one object.
-Then every free CW-functor corresponds to a simplicial set $\underline{G}(*)$ with a free $G$-action.
-This is because every simplicial set with a free $G$-action can be written as a colimit of cells of the form $G \times \Delta[i]$.
-On the other hand every simplicial set with free $G$-action defines a free CW-functor on $\underline{G}$. \end{exam}
+Then free CW-functor $F$ is nothing but a simplicial set $F(*)$ with a free $G$-action.
+The subfunctors $F_i$ of $F$ can be the skeletons of $F(*)$. \end{exam}

-\begin{lem} For every functor $G \colon C^{op} \rightarrow \sSet$ there is a free CW-functor $F$ together with a natural equivalence $e \colon F \rightarrow G$. \end{lem}
+\begin{lem} For every functor $G \colon \textup{\textsf{C}}^{\op} \rightarrow \sSet$ there is a free CW-functor $F$ together with a natural equivalence $F \rightarrow G$. \end{lem}